noahwenck/sample-flask-openapi/README.md

-# Sample Flask API with OPENAPI Spec
+# Sample Flask API with OpenAPI Spec

 Simple Flask API with OpenAPI Spec for self-reference, and to provide a sample for anyone who finds this and needs it.